Ghasak/Data_Analysis_Google_Tracking/README.md

 ## Steps
 ### make table
+This step is shown in the SQLite DataBase as following:

 ### serach data
 list of stop words is located here: in a format of list (English word) https://gist.github.com/sebleier/554280